NuGet/docs.microsoft.com-nuget/docs/Release-Notes/NuGet-1.8.md

 NuGet if you have an older version installed.

 The workaround is to simply uninstall NuGet and then install it from the VS Extension Gallery.
-See
-<a href="http://support.microsoft.com/kb/2581019">http://support.microsoft.com/kb/2581019</a> for more information, or <a href="http://bit.ly/vsixcertfix">to go directly to the VS hotfix</a>.
+See [http://support.microsoft.com/kb/2581019](http://support.microsoft.com/kb/2581019) for more information, or [go directly to the VS hotfix](http://bit.ly/vsixcertfix).

 Note: If Visual Studio won't allow you to uninstall the extension (the Uninstall button is disabled), then you likely need to restart Visual Studio using "Run as Administrator."